 [clickToTweet tweet=”#Coconut #Banana #Bread is a yummy snack, and goes great with #tea or #coffee!” quote=”Love this?
 Tweet it!”]

 I threw this together one afternoon while the boys napped.
 It was a snap to prepare, and the smells permeating my house were so good – one of my small boys came out of his room to investigate.
 And demand a slice.
 Or two. *sigh*

 I actually saved myself a slice for breakfast, but when I went to get it… it was GONE.
 It’s my own fault – I didn’t HIDE IT!
 Don’t be me.
 HIDE your coconut banana bread stash!
 Hope you enjoy this – we sure did.

 Want more baked deliciousness?
 Of course you do!

 - Preheat the oven to 350F.

 - Generously butter the inside of a (9x5) glass loaf pan.

-- In a small bowl, combine the flour, baking powder, and salt and set aside.
+- In a small bowl, combine the flour, baking powder, salt and coconut and set aside.

 - In a stand mixer, cream together the butter and sugar until fluffy (about 3-4 minutes on medium speed).